How to kite in League of Legends: A complete orb walking guide

 Turning on “attack move on cursor” will allow your champion to attack the closest target to your cursor while kiting.
 By enabling this setting, you’ll be able to pay less attention to other targets around you, like minions, since your cursor will most likely be closer to enemy champions.

 Combining this setting with the “Target Champions Only” option can also prove itself to be useful.
-A new minion wave strolling under a turret as you dive an enemy champion may push you to miss that final attack, causing you to miss out on a vital opportunity.
+A new minion wave strolling under a turret as you dive into an enemy champion may push you to miss that final attack, causing you to miss out on a vital opportunity.

 Doing so will also help you improve since mimicking high-tier players is an essential step toward increasing your skill level.
 Starting with a single champion to master kiting is often recommended and you can move over to other champions once you master the technique.